ztsorojev/TimeMaster/README.md

 ## How to run the web app

+The compiled code is in the **dist** folder, but you need a server to run it.

 First, make sure you have Node.js installed on your computer so you can use npm.

-Then, in the directory of the project, run the following commands on a terminal:
+Then, in the directory of the project, run the following commands in a terminal:
 ```
 npm install
 npm run start